51itclub/ovpn_win_plaintext_auth/README.md

 ##Usage:

 - Create a directory on C drive (example: c:\ovpn-auth)
-- Copy the content of "dist" directory to c:\ovpn-auth
+- Copy the content of *dist* directory to c:\ovpn-auth
 - Add the ovpn directory to the Windows environment path
 - Install OpenVPN for windows using the default install option
-- Create a text file "credentials.txt" in OpenVPN config directory
+- Create a text file `credentials.txt` in OpenVPN config directory
 - Edit the server OpenVPN configuration file to allow authenticate using third-party add-on

 ###NOTE: